-High-frequency circuits tend to have high integration and high wiring density.
-The use of multi-layer boards is both necessary for wiring and an effective means to reduce interference.
+High-frequency circuits board tend to have high integration and high wiring density.
+The use of multi-layer pcb boards is both necessary for wiring and an effective means to reduce interference.
 In the PCB Layout stage, a reasonable selection of the printed board size of a certain number of layers can make full use of the intermediate layer to set the shielding, better achieve the near grounding, and effectively reduce the parasitic inductance and shorten the transmission length of the signal, and at the same time All of these methods are advantageous for the reliability of high-frequency circuits by reducing the crosstalk of signals and the like.

 According to the data, the four-layer board is 20dB lower than the noise of the double-panel.
 However, there is also a problem.
-The higher the PCB half-layer number, the more complicated the manufacturing process and the higher the unit cost.
+The higher the PCB half-layer number, the more complicated the pcb manufacturing process and the higher the unit cost.
 This requires us to select the appropriate number of PCB boards for PCB layout.
 Proper component layout planning and proper routing rules to complete the design.

 2. The less the lead bend between the high-speed electronic device pins, the better.